Team-Project-Career-Sim-2/personal-website-project-2/README.md

 # personal-website-project

-Repository for the personal website project for Fullstack Academy Block 9
+Repository for the personal website project II for Fullstack Academy Block 12